NatLabRockies/windwatts/README.md

 ## Credit

-Code in this repository was developed by Dmitry Duplyakin (dmitry.duplyakin@nrel.gov), Caleb Phillips (caleb.phillips@nrel.gov), and Sagi Zisman (sagi.zisman@nrel.gov) to demonstrate the techniques used in distributed wind resource assessment at the National Renewable Energy Laboratory in Golden, Colorado, USA.
+Code in this repository was developed by Dmitry Duplyakin (dmitry.duplyakin@nrel.gov), Caleb Phillips (caleb.phillips@nrel.gov), and Sagi Zisman (sagi.zisman@nrel.gov) to demonstrate the techniques used in distributed wind resource assessment at the National Laboratory of the Rockies in Golden, Colorado, USA.

 ## License